Guruvendra47/Python/Assignments/Assignment_1_Answers.md

 ---

-## Q4 — Literals Classification

-**Question.** Given a literal as string input, classify it as Integer, Float, String, Boolean, None, or Other.
+## Q4 — Given a literal as string input, classify it as Integer, Float, String, Boolean, None, or Other.

 **Explanation.** The input is a string; we must attempt to parse it.
 Use a sequence of checks: `None`, boolean literals, integer parse, float parse, else treat as string/other.
 Always handle exceptions.